kylepclarkson/Learning-Repo/README.md

 ## PyTorch
 ---
 A directory for learning how to use PyTorch.
-It is mostly a follow-along of the textbook [Deep Learning with PyTorch](https://pytorch.org/assets/deep-learning/Deep-Learning-with-PyTorch.pdf).
+It is mostly a follow-along of the textbook [Deep Learning with PyTorch](https://pytorch.org/assets/deep-learning/Deep-Learning-with-PyTorch.pdf), but includes a few of my own experiments with the framework.
 ## Counterfactual Regret Minimization
 ---
 This directory contains code that is dicussed in Neller's and Lanctot's "[An  Introduction to Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf)".